johnpaulbalagolan/lr-wiki/Guide-for-Consuming-Learning-Registry-Records.md

 ## Parsing Records

 Each record in the Learning Registry is based on the [resource data description data model](http://docs.learningregistry.org/en/latest/spec/Resource_Data_Data_Model/index.html#resource-data-description-data-model).
 The primary elements in the data model are:
-* “resource_data”: “string” // describes the resource itself (metadata or paradata).
+* “resource_data”: “string” or JSON object// describes the resource itself (metadata or paradata).
 * “resource_locator”: “string” // URL of the resource

 The “resource_data” comes in different forms that are described by the following elements of the resource data description data model: